-For a creamier chia pudding, use a vegan milk like coconut milk or even extra creamy oat milk.
-Note: canned coconut milk or cream will be much creamier then the carton which often uses a thickening agent.
+For a creamier chia pudding, use vegan milk like coconut milk or even extra creamy oat milk.
+Note: canned coconut milk or cream will be much creamier than the carton which often uses a thickening agent.

 For sweetening, if you do not have dates, you could also use a more natural sweetener like maple syrup or agave syrup.